cisagov/Malcolm/docs/malcolm-iso.md

 When the system boots for the first time, the Malcolm Docker images will load if the installer was built with pre-packaged installation files as described above.
 Wait for this operation to continue (the progress dialog will disappear when they have finished loading) before continuing the setup.

 Open a terminal (click the red terminal 🗔 icon next to the Debian swirl logo 🍥 menu button in the menu bar).
 At this point, setup is similar to the steps described in the [Quick start](quickstart.md#QuickStart) section.
 Navigate to the Malcolm directory (`cd ~/Malcolm`) and run [`auth_setup`](authsetup.md#AuthSetup) to configure authentication.
-If the ISO does not include pre-packaged Malcolm images, or to retrieve the latest updates, run `docker-compose pull`.
+If the ISO does not include pre-packaged Malcolm images, or to retrieve the latest updates, run `docker compose --profile malcolm pull`.
 Finalize the configuration by running `scripts/configure` and follow the prompts as illustrated in the [installation example](malcolm-hedgehog-e2e-iso-install.md#MalcolmConfig).

 Once Malcolm is configured, users can [start Malcolm](running.md#Starting) via the command line or by clicking the circular yellow Malcolm icon in the menu bar.